 There are some reports that state that an amount greater than 67 micrograms of nickel can cause Alzheimer-like symptoms.
 I have yet to verify this.

 Nickle and Chromium are known to be genotoxic, evidence for DNA damage in our study only exists in response to chromium.
 Nickel-induced a hypoxic response as well as inducing genes involved in chromatin structure, perhaps by replacing iron in key proteins.
-For further research into Nickel, Chromium and other toxic heavy metals please refer to:
+Look here for further research into Nickel, Chromium, and other toxic heavy metals.

 When they first start to make stainless steel they have to reduce the amount of carbon in the mixture of other elements.
 To do so they have to carefully inject argon gas and oxygen into the liquid steel.
 This will reduce the carbon in the manufacturing process to carbon monoxide.
 The trick is to reduce the carbon without reducing the chromium which is more expensive, hence the argon gas oxygen injection.